 2. Select the file(s) and click the green Deploy button from the page toolbar.

 3. After that, choose the devices to which you want to deploy the file(s).

 4. Click Next.

 Validate the deployment details and click Deploy to start.
-In the last screen of the deployment wizard, you'll see a notification that tells you whether the deployment was successfully added to the deployment queue or not.
+On the last screen of the deployment wizard, you'll see a notification that tells you whether the deployment was successfully added to the deployment queue.
 You may exit the deployment wizard by clicking Close.

 File deployment on Android 11 and above

-During the first file deployment, the end-user needs to grant permission to manage files on the device having Android 11 or newer.
+During the first file deployment, the end-user needs to grant permission to manage files on the device having Android 11 or later.